-In Yabbying In Warriewood’s Creeks we ran some items relating to who owned the land in this valley of Pittwater in its early development years – here another ‘exhibition’ attracted Gustave Adolphe Lix, who came out to Australia in 1879 from France for the International Exhibitions in Sydney and Melbourne, then stayed on, is shown in possession of 640 acres where one of the origins of Mullet Creek flows towards Irrawong's 'water pond'.
+In Yabbying In Warriewood’s Creeks some items relating to who owned the land in this valley of Pittwater in its early development years are collated – here another ‘exhibition’ attracted Gustave Adolphe Lix, who came out to Australia in 1879 from France for the International Exhibitions in Sydney and Melbourne, then stayed on, and is shown in possession of 640 acres where one of the origins of Mullet Creek flows towards Irrawong's 'water pond'.

 Among the passengers by the mail steamer Siam, which brought the Japanese Commissioner, were M. Gustave Lix and M. Bourdil, the former of whom is the commercial agent for the French exhibitors, and the latter a gentleman to whom has been entrusted the duty of fitting up the French Court and arranging the French exhibits.
 M. Lix was secretary to the French Commissions at the exhibitions of London, Vienna, and Philadelphia.
 The Exhibition.
 (1879, July 26).
 The Sydney Mail and New South Wales Advertiser (NSW : 1871 - 1912), p.
 147. Retrieved from http://nla.gov.au/nla.news-article161870268